JamyJones/Pastebin2/paste.md

 You’d like to prompt users to crop an image during upload using JavaScript.
-Here’s a professional approach using a popular library, Cropper.js, which provides a robust and user-friendly cropping interface.
+Here’s a professional approach using a popular open-source library, Cropper.js, which provides a robust and user-friendly cropping interface.

 **1. Install Cropper.js**